Environmental Justice Boot Camp: Theory and Methods to Study Environmental Health Disparities

-- Each participant is required to have a personal laptop/computer and a free, basic RStudio Cloud (now Posit) account.
-All lab sessions will be done using RStudio Cloud (now Posit).
+- Each participant is required to have a personal laptop/computer and a free, basic Posit Cloud (formerly RStudio Cloud) account.
+All lab sessions will be done using Posit Cloud (formerly RStudio Cloud).

 As noted in the requirements above, knowing basic R platform and commands is recommended for the Boot Camp in order to get the most out of the training.
 If you are new to R or need a refresher, review the below tutorials to be well prepared for the labs:

-- RStudio Cloud (now Posit) tutorial for Boot Camp Prep: R Programming Tutorial - Learn the Basics
+- Posit Cloud (formerly RStudio Cloud) tutorial for Boot Camp Prep: R Programming Tutorial - Learn the Basics

-- Once you create your free, basic RStudio Cloud (now Posit) account for the training: Primers on Programming Basics and Visualization Basics.
+- Once you create your free, basic Posit Cloud (formerly RStudio Cloud) account for the training: Primers on Programming Basics and Visualization Basics.

 If you have any specific questions about R and R studio in the context of the Environmental Justice Boot Camp, please email us.

-Summer 2024 instructing team is being finalized, but will be comparable to the 2023 lineup below.
+Summer 2024 instructing team is being finalized, more instructors to come!

 Training Co-Director: Joan Casey, PhD, Assistant Professor, Department of Environmental and Occupational Health Sciences, University of Washington.

-Training Co-Director: Tamarra James-Todd, PhD, Mark and Catherine Winkler Assistant Professor of Environmental Reproductive and Perinatal Epidemiology, Department of Environmental Health, Harvard T.H.
+Training Co-Director: Tamarra James-Todd, PhD, Mark and Catherine Winkler Associate Professor of Environmental Reproductive and Perinatal Epidemiology, Department of Environmental Health, Harvard T.H.
 Chan School of Public Health.

 Training scholarships are available for the Environmental Justice Boot Camp.

 Summer 2024: The Environmental Justice Boot Camp will be a hybrid setup with an in-person training taking place at the Harvard T.H.
-Chan School of Public Health in Boston, MA and simultaneously livestreamed for remote attendees.
+Chan School of Public Health in Boston, MA (677 Huntington Avenue) and simultaneously livestreamed for remote attendees on August 15-16, 2024.
 Please note this training is not a self-paced, pre-recorded online training.
 All training start and end times are in EDT.